Check dam

 A check dam is a small, sometimes temporary, dam constructed across a swale, drainage ditch, or waterway to counteract erosion by reducing water flow velocity.
-Check dams themselves are not a type of new technology; rather, they are an ancient technique dating from the second century A.D.
+Check dams themselves are not a type of new technology; rather, they are an ancient technique dating from the second century AD.
 Check dams are typically, though not always, implemented in a system of several dams situated at regular intervals across the area of interest.

+Types of Check Dams

+There are two main categories of check dams.
+They are: